Make the most of in-house clinical pathology and achieve accurate, rapid diagnoses.

 Do you want to maximise the benefits of your bench-top analyser and in-house pathology?
 Achieve rapid, cost-effective diagnoses with increased confidence?
 Ensure that your bench-top analyser is providing accurate information?

-This course will expand and refine your diagnostic skills across a range of modalities including biochemistry, haematology, acid-base balance, endocrinology, blood smear evaluation and cytology.
+This course will expand and refine your diagnostic skills across a range of modalities including biochemistry, haematology, acid-base balance, urinalysis, endocrinology, blood smear evaluation, urine sediment evaluation and cytology.
 You will be guided through a range of practical techniques that will grow your confidence and ensure you are getting the best out of your in-house machines, as well as from external pathology services.

-Refine your ability to assess and interpret data from tests specific to renal, hepatic and exocrine pancreatic function;
+- Refine your ability to assess and interpret data from tests specific to renal, hepatic and pancreatic function

-1. Introduction to Haematology and Disorders of Erythrocytes and Leukocytes
+- Introduction to Haematology & Disorders of Erythrocytes & Leukocytes

 Wipe the dust from your microscope because in addition to interpreting the results produced by haematology analysers, this module works through the examination of blood smears and the identifying features of erythrocyte and leukocyte abnormalities.
 The information collected from smear examination helps determine the potential causes for anomalies in erythrocyte and leukocyte parameters.

-2. Disorders of Haemostasis, Plasma Proteins and Lipids
+- Disorders of Haemostasis, Plasma Proteins & Lipids

 Examining patients’ lumps and bumps is a common part of a veterinary day and the ability to look at samples from masses in practice is very useful.
 Similarly, rapid evaluation of fluids is highly desirable when managing the patient with abdominal or thoracic fluid accumulation.
 In this module we will consider collection and handling of samples but primarily concentrate on cytological evaluation of aspirates from a number of different sites.

-5. Laboratory Evaluation of Hepatic and Exocrine Pancreatic Disease
+- Laboratory Evaluation of Hepatic & Pancreatic Disease

 Kidney function is difficult to assess by routine methods until the patient is well on the way towards failure and, to complicate matters, various non-renal diseases can elevate the same parameters.
 As a consequence, urinalysis is a vital component when assessing the renal patient and examination of the urinary sediment is an integral part of urinalysis.
+Muscle disease can mimic and also occasionally cause renal disease and significant urinalysis abnormalities, so will be presented concurrently.
 In this module we will look at the integration of blood work and urinalysis, including sediment evaluation, as aids in assessing renal and urinary function.